ZheWang77/zhewang77.github.io/_pages/about.md

 ======
 2. <b>[Sep.
 2025]</b> I have started my new journey as a Postdoctoral Researcher with KTH Royal Institute of Technology, Sweden.
 3. <b>[Sep.
 2025]</b> One collaborative paper titled <a href="https://zhewang77.github.io/files/Asynchronous_Distributed_Beamforming_for_Beyond-Diagonal_RIS-aided_Movable_Antenna_Systems.pdf">"Asynchronous Distributed Beamforming for Beyond-Diagonal RIS-aided Movable Antenna Systems"</a> has been accepted by <b><i>IEEE Transactions on Wireless Communications</i></b>.
+4. <b>[Jul.
+2025]</b> One first-author paper titled <a href="https://zhewang77.github.io/files/A Tutorial on Extremely Large-Scale MIMO for 6G Fundamentals, Signal Processing, and Applications.pdf">"A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications"</a> has been an <b><i>ESI Hot Paper</i></b>.
-4. <b>[Jun.
+5. <b>[Jun.
 2025]</b> I have successfully defended my Ph.D. theis.
 Many thanks to my supervisor Prof. Jiayi Zhang and all defense committee members.
-5. <b> [May 2025]</b> One collaborative paper titled <a href="https://zhewang77.github.io/files/ Performance_Analysis_of_XL-MIMO_With_Rotary_and_Movable_Antennas_for_High-Speed_Railway.pdf">"Performance Analysis of XL-MIMO With Rotary and Movable Antennas for High-Speed Railway"</a> has been accepted by <b><i>IEEE Transactions on Vehicular Technology</i></b>.
+6. <b> [May 2025]</b> One collaborative paper titled <a href="https://zhewang77.github.io/files/ Performance_Analysis_of_XL-MIMO_With_Rotary_and_Movable_Antennas_for_High-Speed_Railway.pdf">"Performance Analysis of XL-MIMO With Rotary and Movable Antennas for High-Speed Railway"</a> has been accepted by <b><i>IEEE Transactions on Vehicular Technology</i></b>.
 2. <b>[Apr.
 2025]</b> One collaborative paper titled <a href="https://zhewang77.github.io/files/Mobility-Aware_Near-Field_Beam_Training_in_XL-MIMO_Systems_for_High-Speed_Railway.pdf">"Mobility-Aware Near-Field Beam Training in XL-MIMO Systems for High-Speed Railway"</a> has been accepted by <b><i>IEEE Wireless Communications Letters</i></b>.
 1. <b>[Mar.
 2025]</b> One collaborative paper titled <a href="https://zhewang77.github.io/files/ROMA_Rotary_and_Movable_Antenna.pdf">"ROMA: Rotary and Movable Antenna"</a> has been accepted by <b><i>IEEE Wireless Communications Letters</i></b>.